-NFL Rumors: Patriots Releasing Josh Gordon From Injured Reserve
+NESN

 Waiver wire priority is based on each team’s current record, meaning the winless Miami Dolphins will have first dibs.

-Gordon played in six games for the Patriots this season, catching 20 passes for 36 yards for 287 yards and one touchdown.
-His release was expected, as multiple reports last week indicating the team intended to cut ties with him once his “minor” knee injury healed.
+Gordon played in six games for the Patriots this season, catching 20 passes for 287 yards and one touchdown.
+His release was expected, as multiple reports last week indicated the team intended to cut ties with him once his “minor” knee injury healed.

 The 8-0 Patriots will visit the 5-2 Baltimore Ravens this week on “Sunday Night Football.”